See what happens when Monopoly gets a 2016 makeover.

 Few games have inspired more bitter family arguments than Monopoly.
 In one form or another, the popular board game has been inspiring deep-seated resentment for more than 100 years.
 There are hundreds of different editions of the game, with themes ranging from Game of Thrones to Metallica.

-We examined the original Australian Monopoly edition and compared it with current real estate values, business trends and taxation structures to come up with a Monopoly edition that better reflects Australia’s 21st century economy.
-We focused on commercial property leases, and so as to offer a base of comparison decided to look at prices per square metre of office space.
+We examined the original Australian Monopoly edition and compared it with current real estate values, business trends and taxation structures to come up with a Monopoly edition that better reflects Australia’s 21st-century economy.
+We focused on commercial property leases, and so as to offer a base of comparison decided to look at per-square-metre prices for office space.

 View the original Parker Brothers Monopoly board below